Williamsoditi/Pizza-hub/README.md

 ## Contact information
 + Author E-mail ; `williamsoditi99@gmail.com `
 + Phone Number: +254 712345678

+## Known bugs
+There exists a bug on the receipt, an undefined value of the values present

 ## Copyright and license information
 Copyright (c) 2022 Williams Oditi